VIRGINIA GUN LAWYER

 With almost all possession offenses in Virginia County, the most effective defense is generally filing a motion to suppress evidence.
 Many weapons charges turn on the legality of the search, and if law enforcement lacked probable cause or the proper warrant for a search, your Virginia gun lawyer can motion the court to order that all evidence which is the fruit from that search be suppressed and declared inadmissible in court.
 Without physical evidence, many firearm possession offenses will be dismissed.
 However, weapons charges can be tough to defend, and that is precisely why retaining a skilled and knowledgeable Virginia gun lawyer is so important.

 An Example of How a Virginia Gun Lawyer Can Help You

 Armen is pulled for expired tags.
 Armen is non-resident who is legally staying in the U.S. However, Armen is carrying a loaded handgun in his glove compartment.
 The police ask Armen why he has failed to register his vehicle.
 He responds that he simply forgot.
 The officer asks Armen to exit his vehicle.
 Armen drives a new BMW and the officer believes that Armen is transporting narcotics inside the vehicle.
 Without probable cause, a warrant, or Armen’s permission, the officer searches the car and finds Armen’s handgun in the glove compartment.

-Without a warrant, probable cause, or Armen’s permission, the officer violated Armen’s Fourth Amendment rights.
-In the police report, the officer exaggerated the factors which led to pulling Armen over and might even lie that he saw the gun sitting on Armen’s passenger seat – even though the gun was in Armen’s.
+Because the officer searched Armen’s car without probable cause, a warrant, or Armen’s consent, the officer violated Armen’s Fourth Amendment rights.
+In the police report, the officer exaggerates the factors which led to pulling Armen over and even lies about having saw the gun sitting on Armen’s passenger seat – even though the gun was in Armen’s glove compartment.
 Without a skilled, effective, and aggressive Virginia gun lawyer, Armen may never even have discovered that the officer conducted an illegal search and that his charges should be dismissed.
 Moreover, because Armen is not an American citizen, a weapons conviction might result in disastrous consequences to his immigration status.